ansys/pyaedt/doc/source/Getting_started/ClientServer.rst

    path/to/ANSYSEM/v222/Win64/ansysedt.exe -grpcsrv portnumber  #windows path/to/ANSYSEM/v222/Lin64/ansysedt -grpcsrv portnumber   #linux

-If the connection is local, the ``machine`` argument has to be left empty.
+If the connection is local, the ``machine`` argument must be left empty.
 PyAEDT then starts the AEDT session automatically.
 Machine and port arguments are available to all applications except EDB.

 PyAEDT remote service manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-PyAEDT includes also a service manager that can be run on Server Machine and can launch, on-demand,
+PyAEDT includes a service manager that can be run on the server machine and can be
-AEDT Sessions and as well act as a file manager.
+launched on-demand in AEDT sessions and act as a file manager.
 You can make a remote application call on a CPython server
-or any Windows client machine starting from AEDT 2022.2.
+or any Windows client machine in AEDT 2022 R2 and later.

-On a CPython Server run the service ``pyaedt_service_manager`` that listen on port 17878
+On a CPython Server run the ``pyaedt_service_manager`` service that listens on port 17878
-for incoming requests of connection from clients.
-Port is configurable.
+for incoming requests of connections from clients.
+The port is configurable.
 Requirements:

 - Python 3.7+ Virtual Environment.
 - pyaedt > 0.6.0

-In addition to above requirements, on Linux the following environment are needed.
+On Linux, in addition to the preceding requirements, these environments are needed:
-- You could use the CPython in AEDT installation folder but you need to add the Python lib folder to the
+- You can use the CPython version in the AEDT installation folder if you first
-LD_LIBRARY_PATH or any other Python 3.7+ installed on Linux machine.
+  add the Python library folder to the ``LD_LIBRARY_PATH`` environment variable.
+- You can use the Python 3.7 or later version that is installed.
-- export ANSYSEM_ROOT222=/path/to/AnsysEM/v222/Linux64.
+- You can export ``ANSYSEM_ROOT222=/path/to/AnsysEM/v222/Linux64``.
-- export LD_LIBRARY_PATH=$ANSYSEM_ROOT222/common/mono/Linux64/lib:$ANSYSEM_ROOT222/Delcross:$LD_LIBRARY_PATH.
+- You can export ``LD_LIBRARY_PATH=$ANSYSEM_ROOT222/common/mono/Linux64/lib:$ANSYSEM_ROOT222/Delcross:$LD_LIBRARY_PATH``.

-On Server ``pyaedt_service_manager`` listen for incoming connections:
+On the server, the ``pyaedt_service_manager`` service listen for incoming connections:

 .. code:: python